Google Map: Los Angeles, CA

 Long Beach Harbor Cam

-Still image updated every few minutes from ABC7 / KABC-TV in Los Angeles and Southern California.
+Still image updated every few minutes from ABC 7 News.

 Catalina Island Cams